Madonna in media

 American entertainer Madonna debuted in media in the early 1980s.
-Explorations of her image and rise to popularity have expanded to academic and media studies, at times transcending Madonna's own career with some noting a broader impact on celebrity culture.
+Explorations of her image and rise to popularity have expanded to academic and media studies, at times going beyond Madonna's own career with some noting a broader impact on celebrity culture.

 Academic analysis

 [...]
 Madonna had reached such staggering celebrity that scholarly and popular assessments of the meaning of her work for the future of feminism, for the sexual values of the young [...] indeed for virtually any issue one might imagine, had become a growth industry.